wences-sanchez/Knowledge-Base/pages/Certificado profesional de IBM DevOps and Software Engineering%2FIntroduction to Containers with Docker, Kubernetes & OpenShift.md

 				- Represents processes running in your cluster
 				- It's a wrapper of a single (or multiple) container
-				- You can replicate a Pod to scale an application horizontally -
+				- You can replicate a Pod to scale an application horizontally
+		- What is a ReplicaSet in Kubernetes and why you shouldn't use it? #flashcard collapsed:: true
+			- #### ReplicaSet
+				- Maintains a set of identical Pods
+				- Its definition consists of:
+					- number of replicas
+					- pod template
+					- selector to identify which Pods it can acquire
+				- **You shouldn't create a ReplicaSet directly!**
+			- #### Deployment
+				- Provides updates for Pods and ReplicaSets
+				- Runs multiple replicas of your application
+				- Suitable for stateless applications
+				- It provides additional features (a higher level abstraction) to ReplicaSet like rollouts
+		- Some basic commands... #flashcard
+			- **Basic Kubernetes commands:**
+				- `$ kubectl apply` --> create
+				- `$ kubectl get`  --> list
+				- `$ kubectl describe`  --> get info
+				-
+		-
 -